 Discussion

-According to 802.11be D2.0, EPCS priority access is established between AP MLD and its associated non-AP MLD, once authorized.
+According to 802.11be D2.0, EPCS priority access is established between an AP MLD and its associated non-AP MLD, once authorized.
 When established, the priority access is applied for all frames exchanged between the AP MLD and the non-AP MLD.

-However, from the AP MLD perspective, the management of the EPCS priority access has other level of complexity not been addressed:
+However, from the AP MLD perspective, the management of the EPCS priority access has other levels of complexity that have not been addressed:

 Different types of devices (non-AP MLDs) across the WLAN network (e.g. mobile device, security camera, IoT sensor)